fireflycons/PSCloudFormation/README.md

 Thanks to

-* [ramblingcookiemonster](http://ramblingcookiemonster.github.io/) for New-DynamicParam and build stuff.
+* [ramblingcookiemonster](http://ramblingcookiemonster.github.io/) for `New-DynamicParam` and build stuff.
-* [Ahmad Gad](http://ahmad.jempress.com) for Write-PSObject that provides coloured output of stack events.
+* [Ahmad Gad](http://ahmad.jempress.com) for `Write-PSObject` that provides coloured output of stack events.
+* [Gabriel Samfira](https://github.com/gabriel-samfira) for `powershell-yaml` and his help in [getting to the bottom of an assembly version clash](https://github.com/cloudbase/powershell-yaml/issues/47) when loading it.